dalibo/blog/_posts/2016-04-06-Ora2Pg_data_export_improvement.md

 ---
 *Paris, April 6th 2016*

-Last week I received a patch from Svetlana Shorina [PostgresPro.ru](https://postgrespro.ru/) about regular expressions and conditions checks in the function responsible of data formating.
-Following their Oracle source and PostgreSQL destination types, data need to be transformed before being inserted into PostgreSQL.
+Last week I received a patch from Svetlana Shorina [PostgresPro](https://postgrespro.ru/) about regular expressions and conditions checks in the function responsible for data formatting.
+Following their Oracle source and PostgreSQL destination types, data needs to be transformed before being inserted into PostgreSQL.

-I knew that this part would gain has to be optimized but I always though that this was a waste of time because, in my experience, most of the migration duration is taken by the BLOB/CLOB escaping and this is something that can not really be optimized.
+I knew that this part would benefit from being optimized but I always thought that this was a waste of time because, in my experience, most of the migration time is taken by the BLOB/CLOB escaping and this is something that cannot really be optimized.
 This is why I've never done this optimisation work and I was wrong.

-Well I decided to review my position and to make some benchmark on different kind of tables and data.
+Well I decided to reconsider and to make some benchmarks on different kinds of tables and data.
 I was really surprised, here are the results.

 <!--MORE-->

 ## Benchmark environment

-The benchmarks was done on a good old server that have made his time with 16 CPUs Intel(R) Xeon(R) CPU E5620 @ 2.40GHz (2 sockets x 4 cores HT).
-Do not expect huge speed on the results, the number of tuples per seconds can be 2 or 3 time faster or more on modern hardware.
+The benchmarks was done on a good old server that has had his time with 16 CPUs Intel(R) Xeon(R) CPU E5620 @ 2.40GHz (2 sockets x 4 cores HT).
+Do not expect huge speed on the results, the number of tuples per seconds can be 2 or 3 times faster or more on modern hardware.

 Here are the Ora2Pg settings relative to data export: